search icon

 FAQs About Filing for a Trademark That Already Exists

 • Trademark transfers can be tricky.
-If you don’t wish to utilize your trademark anymore, you can not renew it at the mandatory 10-year increments required to keep a trademark active.
+If you don’t want to utilize your trademark anymore, you can choose not to renew it at the mandatory 10-year increments required to keep a trademark active.
 It’s always best to consult with a trademark attorney to obtain proper legal advice on matters of shared or transferred trademarks rather than to risk infringement or illegal use.

 • Trademarks are valid for as long as they are actively used.
-Renewals are required every 10 years, and in that renewal process is a formal request for proof of use.
+Renewals for federally registered trademarks are required every 10 years, and in that renewal process is a formal request for proof of use.
 Trademarks not properly renewed with USPTO-approved proof are no longer considered “in use” and can be vulnerable to claims by other companies.

 • A dead trademark refers to a mark whose registration was abandoned before it was issued.
 It can also refer to one for which no declaration of continued use was properly filed with the USPTO.